robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 ## Step 3: Configure Your Project

-Vercel will automatically detect that you have a Vite project and that your project uses **Yarn** (because of the `yarn.lock` file).
+Vercel will automatically detect that you have a Vite project and a `package-lock.json` file, so it will use **npm** for installation.
 The default settings should be perfect.

 -   **Framework Preset:** `Vite`
 -   **Build & Output Settings:** These will be configured automatically.
--   **Install Command:** Will automatically be set to `yarn install`.
+-   **Install Command:** Vercel will automatically use `npm install`.
+The `preinstall` script in your `package.json` will also run, clearing the cache to prevent build errors.

 ## Step 4: Add Environment Variables